How Casino Cruise Comps Actually Work

 Where Approval Actually Happens

-Casino cruise comps are approved at two levels:
+Casino cruise comps are approved at two main levels:

 Automated offers are rigid.
-Hosts can override—but only when the math supports it.
+Hosts can override—but only when the math supports it and your ADT is strong enough.

-If your ADT is miscalculated or diluted, no host can fix it retroactively.
+If your ADT is miscalculated or diluted, no host can fix it retroactively after the sailing.

 Why Most Players Think the System Is Random

-- Two players gamble similar amounts, get different offers
+- Two players gamble similar amounts and get very different offers

 In reality, the system is consistent.
-Players just don’t see the math behind it.
+Players simply don’t see the Theo and ADT math running behind the scenes.

 We analyze and correct: